Frequently Asked Questions, and perhaps some you’ve not yet thought of.

 Easily, by subscribing to this website (see top side column) or signing up to the RSS feed.

 Why the name GoSpeak?

 Earlier, we were using the name “Brazilian Zeal Missions.”
 But today we do much more than the work in Brazil.
-So with the new oversight by the Somers Avenue congregation, we felt it a good time to shift gears in the way we present ourselves to others.
+So when the Somers Avenue congregation assumed oversight several years ago, we felt it a good time to shift gears in the way we present ourselves to others.

 Have a question?
 Ask away, and I’ll get to it.